 One 2 hour meeting a month for six months - mentees are expected to attend all meetings.

-February 2024 - first meeting.
+26th February 2025 - first meeting.
 Exact dates and times of subsequent meetings will be decided by the group.
 (Please note that Feb, April, and June's meetings will be in person at IDS.
 Mar, May, and July will be online and you are expected to be at every Group Mentoring meeting).

-The form asks why you are interested in being part of this Group and to briefly outline what qualities and skills you will bring to this Group?
+The form asks why you are interested in being part of this Group and to briefly outline what qualities and skills you will bring to this Group.
 See below for more help on completing the form.

 The information on the application form is held by the Institute of Development Studies in line with our Privacy Policy.